U.N. Security Council alarmed by Yemen ceasefire violations

-UNITED NATIONS, Dec 23 (Reuters) - The United Nations Security Council on Wednesday voiced alarm at breaches of a ceasefire in Yemen that was introduced alongside U.N.-brokered peace talks aimed at ending a civil war between the exiled government and Iranian-allied Houthi rebels.
+UNITED NATIONS (Reuters) - The United Nations Security Council on Wednesday voiced alarm at breaches of a ceasefire in Yemen that was introduced alongside U.N.-brokered peace talks aimed at ending a civil war between the exiled government and Iranian-allied Houthi rebels.

 The 15-nation council issued a statement noting its “deep concern at the number of violations of the cessation of hostilities committed during the talks.”